 How could a black man secretly infiltrate the Ku Klux Klan?
-Director Spike Lee and Producer Jordan Peele astounded viewers with the August release of the biographical comedy Blackkklansman.
-The poignant film tells the true story of Ron Stallworth—the first black police detective in Denver, CO, who proactively immersed himself in the KKK in 1972.
+Director Spike Lee and Producer Jordan Peele astounded viewers with the August release of the biographical comedy BlacKkKlansman.
+The poignant film tells the true story of Ron Stallworth—the first black police detective in Colorado Springs, CO, who proactively immersed himself in the KKK in 1972.
 He participates over the phone, while a white officer acts as his double in the field.

-Most Americans have an incomplete understanding the role of the Ku Klux Klan in history.
-Scholar Richard T. Schaefer breaks this history down into three waves, in an article published just one year before Ron Stallworth’s mission.
+Many Americans have an incomplete understanding the role of the Ku Klux Klan in history.
+Sociologist Richard T. Schaefer breaks this history down into three waves, in an article published in 1971, about seven years before Ron Stallworth’s mission.
 Later that decade, the organization was propelled into its fourth wave.

 Schaefer states that the Ku Klux Klan was at its largest during three periods: Reconstruction, World War I, and around the time of the Supreme Court’s ruling of school integration in 1954.
 “Following the Civil War, the Klan was created to meet the threat posed by the newly freed slaves… The First World War brought the Ku Klux Klan back to deal with a host of changes in the ‘American Way’… The third period saw the resurrection of the Klan in response to the threat posed by the Supreme Court decisions of the fifties.”